Find your perfect value college

 Check Your Credit Regularly

 Above all, remember to not go in over your head.
-A good rule of thumb when considering taking on a debt while in college is to ask: Can I pay this debt off in less than a year.
+A good rule of thumb when figuring out how to build credit as a college student is to really think about the outcome.
+When considering taking on debt while in college ask yourself: Can I pay this debt off in less than a year.
 If the answer is no, then you’re probably not ready.
-Utilize your colleges financial aid office to ask for spending, buying, debt, loan and credit advice.
+Utilize your college’s financial aid office to ask for spending, buying, debt, loan, and credit advice.
 Be smart with your money, and let your money work for you.